avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 ways in which they're wrong.
 Instead, consider the level trust in your relationship with the other person:

-1. With junior developers, when you just got to know each other or when you’re just getting started in a leadership role, the level of trust in your relationship might be low.
+1. When you just got to know each other, or when you’re just getting started in a leadership role, the level of trust in your relationship might be low.
 Use the **porpoise method** of giving feedback: to make a porpoise perform a trick, reinforce all desired behaviour with rewards (i.e. positive feedback) for doing the right thing — and ignore everything else.
 Trust that the bad behaviour will sort itself out at some point in the future.
 2. When you’ve built up a basic level of trust, continue to the **sandwich model** of feedback.
 You are probably familiar with this method: first offer some positive feedback, then gently introduce some critical feedback, and end